barn2plugins/easy-post-types-fields/readme.txt

 == Changelog ==

-= 1.1.8 =
+= 1.1.9 =
-Release date 29 November 2023
+Release date 7 June 2024

- * Fix: Fatal error after trying to delete the plugin
- * Fix: Undefined variables when using the free table plugins
+* Fix: Custom field values are gone when the post is quick edited
+* Dev: Upgraded to barn2-lib 2
+* Dev: Added ept prefix to sort_by shortcode attribute in barn2 table plugins
+* Dev: Redirect to setup wizard after activation in the new WordPress plugin Installation

 See changelog.txt for more details.